 Effects: Fragrance can linger on the skin for hours.
 It can cause breathing, neurological, skin & eye damage.
 Evidence has shown that children exposed to fragrances can later suffer from asthma.

 How to Avoid: Some products are labelled Fragrance free but be careful as they still might contain some of the other nasty chemicals you want to avoid.
 It’s always best to go with 100% natural products.
-Check out the links at the bottom of the post for some great suppliers of fragrance free products.
+Green people or Big Green Smile have some great choices.

 8. Baby Wipes